itztiva/EonWPFUILauncher/readme.md

 Made using WPFUI
 Coded by itztiva
-Being used by Eon Only.
+Being used by Eon Only for now.